-© Commonwealth of Australia 2010
+© Commonwealth of Australia 2011

 This work is copyright.
-You may download, display, print and reproduce this material in unaltered form only (retaining this notice) for your personal, non-commercial use or use within your organisation.
+You may download, display, print and reproduce this material in unaltered form only (retaining this notice) for your personal, non-commercial use, or use within your organisation.
 Apart from any use as permitted under the Copyright Act 1968, all other rights are reserved.
-Inquiries concerning reproduction and rights should be addressed to Communications Manager, Biosecurity Services Group, or e-mailed to ba@biosecurity.gov.au.
+Requests concerning reproduction and re-use should be addressed to copyright@daff.gov.au or Communication Branch, Department of Agriculture, Fisheries and Forestry, GPO Box 858, Canberra ACT 2601, Australia.

-Cite this report as:

-Biosecurity Australia (2010) DRAFT Revised conditions for importing fresh mango fruit from India.
-Biosecurity Australia, Canberra.
+Cite this report as: Biosecurity Australia (2011) Revised conditions for importing fresh mango fruit from India, final report.
+Department of Agriculture, Fisheries and Forestry, Canberra.